Muhammad-Owais-Warsi/tui-cn/README.md

 # tui-cn

-UI library built on top of [OpenTUI](https://opentui.com/) by opencode
+A minimal ui components built on top of [OpenTUI](https://opentui.com/) by opencode